Take a yoga retreat in Nepal while experiencing cultural immersion to discover the spiritual side of you.

 The actual hiking per day is on most days are five to six hours, and only towards the end, it will take seven hours; you will be fit by that period.
 The broad views are unlike anything in the Himalayas or perhaps even the whole wide world.
 On clear days Mount Everest, Lhotse, Makalu, Kanchenjunga, along other mountains are visible.

-The trek’s highlight will be going up a hill of 3365 meters to witness the mountain range that ranges from Mount Dhaulagiri from the west to Mount Pandim to the east, which is in Sikkim.
+The trek’s highlight will be going up a hill of 3365 meters to witness the mountain range that ranges from West Nepal to the eastern end of Nepal and further.
 The panoramic distance is the widest in the world, according to Google maps.
-Find out how many mountains above 8000 meters are visible on this vista, including Mount Everest along with hundreds of peaks that are between six thousand and seven thousand meters in altitude.
+Find out how many mountains above 8000 meters are visible on this vista, including Mount Everest, along with hundreds of peaks between six thousand and seven thousand meters in altitude.
 It is advised that you bring along binoculars for close up views as the vista’s distance is massive.

-Very few places have a perfect combination of being in an off the beaten track with the best panorama of the Himalayan peaks.
+Very few places have a perfect combination of being off the beaten track with the Himalayan peaks’ best panorama.

 Day 01: Arrive in Kathmandu to be received by your trek leader and transferred to your hotel.

 Day 02: We leave Kathmandu early after breakfast.
 The drive to the starting point will take place on a black-topped road, and the final part will be on a fair-weather road.

 Day 03: We begin our trek on a combination of flattish and uphill ascend.
 We will camp above a Sherpa village at 2800 meters.
 Total trek 6 for hours.

 Day 04: Today, we hike in undulating terrain and camp above a Tamang village 2745 meters.
 5 hours trek.
 Great views on clear mornings.

 Day 05: We will be heading towards a Pristine Sherpa village.
 2575 meters.
 5-6 hours.